 Conform to accepting cruelty and abuse as “normal” or be cast out to fend for yourself in the wild is the narcissistic parent’s dysfunctional family motto.
-Truly, narcissistic people who under parent (or conversely over parent) are equally socially and emotionally caustic when it comes to having direct access to parenting, co-parenting or acting as a role model of any kind for an impressionable and vulnerable youth.
+Truly, narcissistic people who under-parent (or conversely over parent) are equally socially and emotionally caustic when it comes to having direct access to parenting, co-parenting, or acting as a role model of any kind for impressionable and vulnerable youth.

 DSM-5 criteria for diagnosis of ODD behaviors show a pattern of social traits that: